 The local supervisory authorities reserve the right to expand the list of processing activities requiring an impact assessment.

 Your company wishes to implement a system to scan outgoing emails to detect potential confidential information leaks by your employees.
 Your Data Protection Officer (DPO) is informed and recommends the implementation of a PIA because such a system represents processing that meets at least two criteria: systematic monitoring and the use of innovative technologies.

 How do you conduct a GDPR PIA?

 The data controller is responsible for conducting the PIA.
 It must be carried out before the processing activity is implemented.

 There are several ways to conduct a PIA.

-Briefly, a PIA consists in describing the full legal justification for the processing activity, as well as all potential negative consequences for data subjects.
+Briefly, a PIA describes the full legal justification for the processing activity and all potential negative consequences for data subjects.
 If the risks to data subjects are too high, measures to mitigate these risks must be implemented and described.
-If the risks are small the processing activity can be implemented.
+If the risks are small, the processing activity can be implemented.